 Accademia Gallery is an art museum in Florence, Italy.
 The star attraction in the museum is the original Michelangelo’s sculpture, David.
 There are other famous sculptures and Renaissance paintings by Florentine masters of 14th and 15th centuries.
 Pietro Leopoldo, Grand Duke of Tuscany, founded the museum in 1784.
-From Florence’s Santa Maria Novella station, it is a short walk of 1.1 km.
+From Florence’s Santa Maria Novella station, usually abbreviated to Firenze SMN, it is a short walk of 1.1 km.
+The station is a terminus with 19 platforms.

 David – Michelangelo’s Marble Sculpture